Akashparmar1/WorkIndia_IRCTC_API_Assignment-/README.md

 # IRCTC Railway Management System

-This project is a **Railway Management System** designed to replicate key functionalities of the IRCTC platform.
-It provides features like train seat booking, train availability checks, train management, and role-based access control for users and administrators.
-The backend is developed using **Node.js**, **Express.js**, and **MySQL**.
+This project is a **Railway Management System** that simulates the core functionalities of the IRCTC system.
+The system enables users to:

+- Book train tickets
+- Check train availability
+- Update train details
+- Implement role-based access for both users and administrators

+The backend is developed using **Node.js**, **Express.js**, and **MySQL** to ensure efficient and scalable performance.

 ---